JazzMaster/LazGFX/README.md

 		(by the millions)

 SideScrollers could be done-

         You can have fun.
 A few have been done (Maryo World/HedgeWars) in SDL.

 3D titles like OGRE/Morrowind+ need extreme set of OGL/OCL skills.
 (I am not prepared to go there.)

 The C is incredibly complex and difficult to read- let alone port.

+Some of this portage is coming from PGD- its already in Pascal.

+        Im just fixing the breakage.

 #### COPYLEFT

 This code is a "black boxed spinoff" work written primarily for FPC in Pascal.